nainaamodii/Multimodal-Video-Rag/README.md

-# 🎓 VisionVault — Multimodal Video RAG
+# 🎓 EduQuery — Multimodal Video RAG

 A Retrieval-Augmented Generation (RAG) system for educational video content.
 Upload a lecture video, get an AI-generated summary, and ask natural-language questions — with timestamped source citations pulled directly from the video.